 What’s better than a chocolate Bourbon biscuit?
 Chocolate Bourbon brownies!
 This is one of our favourite recipes – trust us, you’ll need to make a double batch.
-If you fancy using some more of your favourite biscuits and chocolate bars in your baking, check out our collection of recipes, here.
+If you fancy using some more of your favourite biscuits and chocolate bars in your baking, check out our collection of other exciting chocolate recipes, here…

 A delicious recipe for a chocolate tart, but with a blondie twist.
-Readymade pastry makes this easy, but it’s still special enough to serve friends and family.
+Ready made pastry makes this blondie recipe easy, but it’s still special enough to serve friends and family.
 Cherries and white chocolate are a surprisingly good combo.

 Imagine an After Eight in a delicious brownie.
 These mint and brownie layered bars use dark chocolate for a more grown-up flavour, perfect for an after-dinner treat.
-Makes 9 brownies.
+This recipe makes 9 chocolate brownies.